 (In millions of U.S. dollars or specified currency, except per share amounts and as otherwise indicated.)
 (Due to rounding, numbers presented may not foot.)
+Years ended December 31, 2021 and 2020

 Contingent Consideration

 Balance at January 1, 2021 88

 Increase from business acquisitions 30

 Cash recoveries (payments) (32)

 Charges through profit or loss 21

 Foreign exchange and other movements (3)

 Balance at December 31, 2021 104

 Contingent consideration classified as current liabilities 31

 Contingent consideration classified as other non-current liabilities 72